-With the public health major, you can choose between two concentrations, which lead to a wide range of career opportunities.
+With the public health major, you can choose between two concentrations, each leading to a wide range of career opportunities.

 • Community Health/Health Promotion Concentration — Prepare for a career as a community health professional in a variety of settings, including community health centers, hospitals, and public health departments.
-Courses help to increase skills in communication and teaching related to health promotion and disease prevention in community settings.
-You’ll be involved in experiential learning, including community health practicum experiences.
-Community Health/Health Promotion Concentration courses
+You’ll learn skills in communication and teaching related to health promotion and disease prevention in community settings.
+Gain experience with the community health practicum.

-• Health Sciences Concentration — Focus on health sciences with flexibility in selecting courses in an area of your interest within a public health framework.
+• Health Sciences Concentration — Focus on health sciences with flexibility of selecting courses in an area of your interest within a public health framework.
 Courses prepare you to work in the field of public health including areas such as epidemiology and disease surveillance.
-This concentration can also can serve as a pathway to graduate degrees in various areas of health sciences, including medical school, physician assistant, nursing and other postgraduate professional health programs.
-Health Sciences Concentration courses
+This concentration serves as a pathway to graduate programs in health sciences, including medical school, physician assistant, nursing and other postgraduate professional health programs.

 In the final semester, you will participate in a required capstone experience, spending several hours per week in a setting that is associated with your career goals.